 Then we discovered the cattle prodder….
 Worn on the wrist it produces a small electrical current – which does leave a small mark when being worn (hence our name for it) – but it works and actually works – so much so that Mags can cook down below.
 It has transformed her enjoyment of sailing.

-The comfort quest version is no longer available but I understand the Relief Band works the same way
+The comfort quest version is no longer available but the Relief Band works the same way.
+If you do consider getting one make sure it has replaceable batteries – there is one that doesn’t.

 When setting up the boat, I wanted an electronic anchor alarm.
 The chart plotter has an alarm but it is too quiet plus it is at other end of the boat – so it would never wake you up.
 Also it’s current draw is too high.
 The other option was a hand held GPS with anchor alarm but the alarm is very basic – set by a distance that you judge and enter.